-ADEC will build the capacity of the staff to recognize (hear and see), understand (develop) and take appropriate actions (respond) to positively advance the workplace culture to attract and retain employees.
-This in turn will help stabilize the workforce as ADEC prioritizes recruitment, retention strategies professional development.
+ADEC will cultivate an engaging workplace environment, will build the capacity of the staff to recognize (hear and see), understand (develop) and take appropriate actions (respond) to positively advance the workplace culture to attract and retain employees.

+Stabilize the workforce as ADEC prioritizes recruitment and retention strategies; reinforce agency values and positive culture through supervision; and invigorate training and leadership professional development.